Components, available as an experimental

 feature since Bricks 1.12, let you create reusable elements.

-The content (text, icons, images, etc.) in each instance is customizable through properties. 😍
+The content of each instance (text, icons, images, etc.) is further customizable through properties. 😍

-While templates serve as the blueprint for specific pages, components are the blueprints for specific elements that you want to reuse and even customize throughout your website.
+While templates serve as the blueprint for specific pages, components are the blueprints for a specific element (i.e. button) or collection of elements (i.e. a card) that you want to reuse and even customize throughout your website.

-Create a component from an element (including all its children) such as a card, navigation, or even a hero section, and reuse it anywhere else on your site.
+Create a component from an element (including all its children) such as a button, card, navigation, or even an entire hero section, and reuse it anywhere else on your site.

 Any change to the main component automatically applies to every instance of this component.